We offer fresh free-range eggs to our members from our happy hens that move regularly onto fresh pasture around the

 Many people don’t realise that most eggs, including most free range eggs, are laid by chickens that are breed for egg production only, so typically the boy chicks are killed as soon as they hatch.
 Our chickens are dual purpose meat and egg birds and when in the past we raised our own chicks we gave the male chickens a good few months of running around in the sunshine and consorting with the ladies.

-More recently we purchased some hybrid chickens from the Suffolk Chicken Company and they have settled in well with our existing flock
+More recently we have purchased some hybrid chickens from the Suffolk Chicken Company and they have settled in well with our existing flock

 An increasing number of our members are vegan and many of our members are vegetarians and we have ongoing conversations on many subjects.
 Members, volunteers and visitors see that our chickens are well looked after and that they enjoy a lovely outdoor life.
 They are also fertilizing out veg beds, and helping to keep the farm in good heart.

 Many of our members prefer to eat Oak Tree eggs rather than “regular” free range eggs because they can see for themselves how our chickens are cared for.